|

 power.
 This power rests in the ability to deceive the populace in general

-through mass media by pressing emotional buttons which have been preprogrammed
+through corporate media by pressing emotional buttons which have been

-into the population through prior mass media psychological operations.
-The
+preprogrammed into the population through prior corporate media psychological

-results have been the destruction of the family and the destruction of social
+operations.
+The results have been the destruction of the family and the

 bulk of the population has been directed toward solutions proposed by the